 Once you have mold, it may be time to learn about foggers.
 You can have the material tested if you want to know what kind mold you have.
 If the material is too far gone, it needs to be removed and replaced.

 Think about it this way, dead spores are still dangerous.
-Not only must there be an agent to kill the mold, the damaged material must be removed.
+Not only must there be an agent to kill the mold, but the damaged material must also be removed.
 There must also be steps taken against moisture and leaks.

 - Stachybotrys chateau, (also known as black mold).